liammclennan/coffeescript-course/plan.md

 		* function declaration and invocation
 * Some cool right | left stuff (before / after)
     * use the overview on the coffeescript site
+* How it works
+	* CoffeeScript is a source-to-source compiler, written in CoffeeScript and published as a node.js package or as a standalone JavaScript.
 * Some alternatives
     * Traceur
 	    * http://code.google.com/p/traceur-compiler/